George Armour: Munn & Scott affair

 The Munn & Scott grain-warehousing company was founded in 1844 in Spring Bay, Illinois, north of Peoria.
 By 1856, Ira Y. Munn and his partners owned a large Chicago grain elevator with a capacity of 200,000 bushels.
 George L. Scott joined the enterprise in 1858, and the name was changed name to Munn & Scott.
 By the end of the Civil War, the company owned four Chicago grain elevators with a total capacity of 2.3 million bushels, nearly a third of the total capacity of all of the city's large elevators.

 Munn served as president of the Chicago Board of Trade and as president of the city's Chamber of Commerce in 1868.
 Annual revenues reached about $4 million in 1867; by 1870, the company ranked as the city's leading grain warehouse.

-By 1868 Munn & Scott and four other firms – including Armour, Dole and Co – dominated the Chicago grain elevator landscape.
+By 1868 Munn & Scott and four other firms – including Armour, Dole and Co – dominated the Chicago grain elevator business.
 They were interlocked in a business pool, each owning part interest in each of the others.

-Therefore, they could fix prices and carry out dirty tricks that included fraudulent grading, dishonest weighing, mixing grades, restricting competition, hiding storage information, and issuing false receipts.
+This allowed them to fix prices and engage in fraudulent grading, dishonest weighing, mixing grades, restricting competition, hiding storage information, and issuing false receipts.

-Joseph Medill, whose newspaper made warehouse regulation its cause, put it colorfully:
+Joseph Medill, whose newspaper made warehouse regulation its cause, wrote:

 The fifty million bushels of grain that pass into and out of the city of Chicago per annum, are controlled absolutely by a few warehouse men and the officers of railways.
 They form the grand ring, that wrings the sweat and blood out of the producers of Illinois.
 There is no provision in the fundamental law standing between the unrestricted avarice of monopoly and the common rights of the people; but the great, laborious, patient ox, the farmer, is bitten and bled, harassed and tortured, by these rapacious, blood sucking insects.